-When we talk about what a projector needs to have to make it onto our list of the best projectors in 2018, the Optoma HD28DSE is the best case scenario across the board.
-With amazing image clarity, beautiful color reproduction and enough lumens to melt a hole through your screen, it’s hard to see any way this projector could slip up.
+When we talk about what a projector needs to have to make it onto our list of the best projectors, the Optoma HD28DSE is the best-case scenario across the board.
+With amazing image clarity, beautiful color reproduction, and enough lumens to melt a hole through your screen, it’s hard to see any way this projector could slip up.

 But are those qualities alone enough to elevate the projector to true greatness?
 Read on in our Optoma HD28DSE review to find out!

 It may just be a top home theater projector.